airavata-courses/devengers/README.md

 3. Kubernetes Worker Node 1 IP: 149.165.169.133
 4. Kubernetes Worker Node 2 IP: 149.165.169.83

+For Session Data to be Visible please add Plugin : "moesif cors" in your browser.

 To run the project by single command:

 Put a dummy commit onto the master node.